Hobart

 Hobart has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 30 projects that are likely to impact the area.
-Notable projects include Royal Hobart Hospital Redevelopment - Stage 2, Royal Hobart Hospital Emergency Department Expansion, In The Hanging Garden Cultural Precinct, and Hobart City Deal.
-Below is a list detailing those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 30 such projects that are expected to impact the area.
+Notable among these are Royal Hobart Hospital Redevelopment - Stage 2, Royal Hobart Hospital Emergency Department Expansion, In The Hanging Garden Cultural Precinct, and Hobart City Deal.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.